 I love the clumsy motion of its balloon build, funny dreamy eyes when it is out of battery, the naive and polite personality.
 Believe it or not, I requested to watch the movie again a few weeks later.
-Oh dear…. this white balloon robot really melts my heart and I know I am not the only one.
+Oh dear… this white balloon robot literally melts my heart, and I know I am not the only one.

-scroll ⬇️to get the free pattern & tutorial
+scroll ⬇️to get the free sewing pattern & tutorial

 Here is the brief introduction of Baymax: